 The orbital spaces are important when considering different pathologies:

-subdivided into anterior and posterior chambers by the lens
+subdivided into anterior and posterior segments by the lens

 optic nerve-sheath complex